bailliecharles/mitoplot/README.md

 to make something clear and easy to understand, not something with loads of detail because I find it just becomes cluttered and confusing.
 You will need/should, therefore, tweak the heights of the lines, the window and offsets etc. to suit the visualisation of your data.

+Essentially what I've done is very simple: plus and minus strands are plotted by track with intergenic regions not plotted as a 'gap', but as a filled segments the same color as the background.